lunchboxer/article-keeper/static/articles-md/1107A-kings-and-queens-of-your-castle-noble-relatives-from-long-ago.md

 1. What did family crests represent for noble clans?

-   a) Special celebrations
+   a.
+Special celebrations
-   b) Unique symbols
+   b.
+Unique symbols
-   c) Important values
+   c.
+Important values
-   d) Royal colors
+   d.
+Royal colors

 2. What is one skill noble ladies learned, according to the article?

-   a) Jousting
+   a.
+Jousting
-   b) Hunting
+   b.
+Hunting
-   c) Sewing
+   c.
+Sewing
-   d) Sword fighting
+   d.
+Sword fighting

 3. Where in a castle might you find a dungeon?

-   a) In the kitchen
+   a.
+In the kitchen
-   b) Inside a tower
+   b.
+Inside a tower
-   c) Near the stables
+   c.
+Near the stables
-   d) By the moat
+   d.
+By the moat

 4. How could jewelry, paintings and fancy clothing provide clues about ancestors?

-   a) They proved your family worked as artists.
+   a.
+They proved your family worked as artists.
-   b) They showed your ancestors were wealthy and high class.
+   b.
+They showed your ancestors were wealthy and high class.
-   c) They symbolized your ancestors' values.
+   c.
+They symbolized your ancestors' values.
-   d) They were passed down from generation to generation.
+   d.
+They were passed down from generation to generation.

 5. Based on the article, why might few people have proof of royal ancestors today?

-   a) Royalty was uncommon.
+   a.
+Royalty was uncommon.
-   b) Records got lost over time.
+   b.
+Records got lost over time.
-   c) Stories were purposely hidden.
+   c.
+Stories were purposely hidden.
-   d) Descendants changed their names.
+   d.
+Descendants changed their names.

 6. What is the main idea of the article?

-   a) Living in medieval castles was dangerous.
+   a.
+Living in medieval castles was dangerous.
-   b) Royalty and nobles had luxurious lifestyles.
+   b.
+Royalty and nobles had luxurious lifestyles.
-   c) Clues can reveal if your ancestors were noble.
+   c.
+Clues can reveal if your ancestors were noble.
-   d) Ladies learned special skills to be proper.
+   d.
+Ladies learned special skills to be proper.

 ## Answer Key